mildsar/mildsar.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I am a passionate IT engineer.
 I love to automate things and processes.
-In the sad world of failed deployments and not working systems, I've been learning and using ITIL and DevOps best practices to deliver a joy and peace to customers.</p>
+In the sad world of failed deployments and not working systems, I've been using ITIL and DevOps best practices to deliver a joy and peace to customers.</p>

-<h2>Technology</h2>
+<h2>Technology:</h2>
 <ul class="skill-list">
     <li>Azure as IaaS</li>
     <li>Azure RM</li>